locale-switcher/locale-switcher/README.md

 ## Acknowledgements

-The data for the locales is scraped automatically from [Locale Plante](https://www.localeplanet.com/icu/index.html).
+The data for the locales is scraped automatically from [LocalePlantet](https://www.localeplanet.com/icu/index.html).

 ## License